 People with androgenic hair loss have hair follicles that are sensitive to a hormone called dihydrotestosterone or DHT.
 Exposure to DHT causes the follicles to shrink and the hair to fall out.
 In men, androgenic hair loss can appear as a receding hairline or thinning on the crown.
 For women, androgenic hair loss results in widening the hair part or a smaller ponytail.

 Involutional alopecia is the gradual thinning of hair due to age.
 Over the years, more hair follicles go into their resting phase, resulting in fewer hairs growing at any given time.
 Like androgenic alopecia, this type of hair loss is not preventable.

 Alopecia areata is an autoimmune disease that results in hair loss on both the scalp and body.
 While the cause is little understood by scientists, alopecia areata is usually not permanent.

-Traction alopecia is caused by over-styling and pulling the hair, resulting in the damage of hair follicles and hair loss.
+Traction alopecia is caused by over-styling and pulling the hair, resulting in damage of hair follicles and hair loss.
 In some cases, traction alopecia can result in permanent hair loss.
 Traction alopecia is most common in women who wear hair extensions or braids, which can pull on the hair and cause damage to the follicles.

 In this type of hair loss, abnormal amounts of hair suddenly switch from the growing or resting phase to the shedding phase.
-Telogen effluvium is usually caused by a stressful event, such as a major surgery, drastic weight loss, or giving birth.
+Telogen effluvium is usually caused by a stressful event, such as major surgery, drastic weight loss, or giving birth.
 Although hair may fall out in clumps, it will eventually grow back when stress levels return to normal.

-This National Hair Loss Month, we want to remind you that if you’re suffering from hair loss that you’re not alone.
+This National Hair Loss Month, we want to remind you that if you’re suffering from hair loss, you’re not alone.
 Although it may seem like no one else is struggling with thinning hair, keep in mind that hair loss is something that most people experience at one point or another in their lives.